MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Start-Process.md

 an executable file or of a document, such as a `.txt` or `.doc` file, that's associated with a program on the computer.
 This parameter is required.

-If you specify only a filename, use the **WorkingDirectory** parameter to specify the path.
+If you specify only a filename that does not correspond to a system command, use the **WorkingDirectory** parameter to specify the path.

 ```yaml
 Type: System.String